Our Executive Team

 LEAD FOR YOUTH AFTERSCHOOL PROGRAM

-Our After-School Program, led by Lorenzo Wynn, provides a dynamic and supportive environment where youth can participate in a range of activities that extend their learning beyond the traditional classroom.
+Our After-School Program, Co- led by Hector Martinez, provides a dynamic and supportive environment where youth can participate in a range of activities that extend their learning beyond the traditional classroom.
 The program focuses on personal growth, social-emotional development, and career exploration, ensuring that each participant receives tailored support and guidance.
 With a variety of engaging activities and opportunities, the program fosters a community where young individuals can thrive, discover new interests, and develop essential life skills in a safe and nurturing setting.